-CALL FOR NOMINATIONS FOR THE 2019 HOOKS INSTITUTE NATIONAL BOOK AWARD
+CALL FOR NOMINATIONS FOR THE 2023 HOOKS NATIONAL BOOK AWARD

-The Benjamin L. Hooks Institute for Social Change at the University of Memphis (Memphis, TN) will begin calling for nominations in Summer 2019.
+The Benjamin L. Hooks Institute for Social Change at the University of Memphis (Memphis, TN) is accepting nominations for the 2023 Hooks National Book Award.

 About the Award

-- A panel of judges representing various disciplines and academic institutions in Memphis awards the annual prize to the book that best furthers understanding of the American Civil Rights Movement and its legacy.
+- A panel of judges representing various disciplines and academic institutions in Memphis awards the annual prize to the nonfiction book that best furthers understanding of the civil rights movement and its legacy.

-- Books with a first-published date in the 2019 calendar year are eligible for the award.
+- Non-fiction books with a first-published date in the 2023 calendar year are eligible for the award.